ijdoe/camsur-bmad/docs/Project LINGKOD Proposal - 20250828.md

 ## **5. The Integrated Workflow: Data to Action**

-1.  **Central Command:** All data streams—satellite, CCTV AI, and IoT sensors—are fed into **Coram.ai's Emergency Management System (EMS)**.
-This provides the Provincial Disaster Risk Reduction and Management Office (PDRRMO) with a single, comprehensive dashboard of the entire situation.
+1.  **Central Command & Integration:** All data streams—satellite, CCTV AI, and IoT sensors—are fed into the **Threat Analysis Engine**.
+The resulting intelligence is then delivered in two ways: visualized on the **Coram.ai EMS dashboard** for direct use by the PDRRMO, and sent via a secure **API** to any existing city-level command centers.

 2.  **AI-Powered Alerts:** The system automatically flags potential threats, allowing your team to focus on decision-making, not data-watching.